Innovative Photoactivated Ruthenium Chemotherapy to treat eye cancer

 The consortium will screen and optimize the tumor response and systemic toxicity of PACT treatment with Ru-MTI in primary UM eye tumors and their liver metastases, using patient-derived tumor models engrafted in zebrafish embryos (ZF) and mice.

-- Further validation will occur in an "orthotopic" mouse PDX model (for example, a liver metastasis in the liver), which represents one of the most predictive pre-clinical tumor models available to date.
+- Validate in an "orthotopic" mouse PDX model (for example, a liver metastasis in the liver), which represents one of the most predictive pre-clinical tumor models available to date.

 Expected Outcomes